 What to Use for Bait in the Winter

 Although, it’s been said that even in the winter, sand crabs can be found deep below the sand near the bases of pier pillars and similar structure, it’s helpful to have an alternative bait option.
 If you don’t want to search for sand crabs during the winter or you simply can’t find them, don’t worry.
 Mussel meat, frozen anchovy, gulp sand worms, and even squid can still produce a bite.
 For a better break down, here’s my article on alternative baits to sand crabs.

 Another option, and one that I have committed to during the winter months, is using Lucky Crafts and other lures.
-Here’s my list of the best lures for surf fishing.
 Switching to using lures for surf fishing in the winter can be rewarding.
 As the bite dies down, the quantity of catch isn’t anywhere near like it is in the summer, so, going for quality over quantity is an option.
 I use the winter to catch halibut from the surf with lures.